-On October 24, 2013 a subsidiary of the Company entered into a loan and finance agreement with a financial institution pursuant to which the subsidiary can borrow up to 85% against eligible accounts receivable as defined in the agreement up to a maximum of \$1.5 million.
-On January 31, 2014 the company entered into similar loan and finance agreement with the same institution pursuant to which another subsidiary can borrow up to 85% against eligible accounts receivables up to a maximum of \$0.5 million.
+Two subsidiaries of the Company entered into a loan and finance agreements with a financial institution pursuant to which the subsidiary can borrow up to 85% against eligible accounts receivable as defined in the agreement up to a maximum of \$2 million.
 Borrowings under the arrangements bear interest at a rate of 1.75% above the prime rate reported by the Wall Street Journal but not less than 5%.
 The company is also obligated to pay an annual fee of 1% of the maximum amount that may be borrowed under the arrangement as well a monthly maintenance fee of 0.5% on the higher of monthly average outstanding principal balance or a specified minimum and certain other fees.
 The borrowings are repaid as the receivables are collected, are collateralized by specified assets of the subsidiaries and are guaranteed by Revolution.
-Under the terms of the agreement the subsidiaries are prohibited from paying dividends and making distributions to the Company.
-Borrowings outstanding as of March 31, 2014 and December 31, 2013 amount to approximately \$0.7 and \$0.9 million and are included in accrued liabilities in the accompanying condensed balance sheet.
+Under the terms of the agreement, the subsidiaries are prohibited from paying dividends and making distributions to the Company.
+Borrowings outstanding as of June 30, 2014 and December 31, 2013 amount to approximately \$1.1 million and \$0.9 million and are included in accrued liabilities in the accompanying condensed balance sheet.